 What Can a Restraining Order Accomplish?

-Here are some of the things a restraining order can prevent a person from doing:
+Here’s what a restraining order can prevent a person from doing:

 - Make contact with you, your children, other relatives, your housemates, pets, etc.

 - Come near your home, work, or children’s schools.